 People aren’t idiots.
 They like to think they are rational, and when they aren’t being rational, there is an emotional reason for their attitudes.
 When a person resists your message, try to put yourself in their shoes.
 Try to understand why they have resisted your point.

-Before you can be persuasive, you need to create credibility with them – give them the opportunity to trust you – and lead them to like you.
+Before you can be persuasive, you need to create credibility with the people you are dealing with – give them the opportunity to trust you – and lead them to like you.
 Find out as much about them as you can – their professional roles, the formative things in their careers and their demographics, and what has led them to take a particular stance on the issue in question.